THE VILLAGE OF HUR HAS FADED EVEN MORE AFTER 25 YEARS

 We were unsuccessful in shutting the Herald down in 2016.

-It's been a quarter century of not measuring up to getting real broadband, promised by every politician.
+It's been more than a quarter century of not measuring up to getting real broadband, promised by every politician.

-It's been a quarter century of problems with some serious hacking, and more recently, problems with a server.
-Recent hacking wiped out about 25,000 readers.
+It's been a quarter century of problems with some serious hacking, wiping out about 25,000 readers and inserting goofy stuff in stories.

 The baseline costs to operate was a few thousand dollars annually, often not having enough cash.